-The most notable difference between goddess braids and regular cornrows is that the former is thicker in size and raised higher–which is what ultimately creates the goddess effect.
+The most notable difference between goddess braids and regular cornrows is that the former is thicker in size and raised higher, which ultimately creates the goddess effect.
 Even better, they can be worn in a variety of ways.
 Up, down, sideways, and any other designs you can think of.
 The length of time it takes to get your goddess braids done ultimately depends on the skill of your braider and how elaborate you want to go.
-So, the install process can be as little as 30 minutes or take as long as two to three hours/ The time trade-off is so worth it though, since you can keep goddess braids in for up to six weeks.
+The install process can be as little as 30 minutes or take as long as two to three hours.
+The time trade-off is so worth it, though, since you can keep goddess braids in for up to six weeks.

-If you need some inspiration before you try it for yourself, check out these 45 goddess braid hairstyles that are wowing the Instagram crowd.
+If you need some inspiration before trying the style for yourself, check out these 45 goddess braid hairstyles that are wowing the Instagram crowd.

 Ponytails are a style that might be old, but they’re also gold.
-Simply cornrow your entire head and follow through until you can’t braid no more.
+Cornrow your entire head and follow through until you can’t braid anymore.
 Once your braids are established, you can wrap a few around the rest to create this queenly look.

 Next up on the list, a regal top knot bun.
 Secure the braids with bobby pins or a color-matched elastic.
 For added dimension, alternate between braid sizes throughout.

 What’s better than one bun?
 Two buns, of course!
-This style is perfect for the goddess that’s obsessed with symmetry.
+This style is perfect for the goddess who’s obsessed with symmetry.